TwilioDevEd/account-security-2fa-node/README.md

   $ ngrok http 3000
   ```

   Once ngrok is running, open up your browser and go to your ngrok URL.
   It will look something like this: `http://9a159ccf.ngrok.io`

 1. Go to your https://dashboard.authy.com.
-In the right menu you'll find
+On the menu to the right you'll find the
    **Settings**.
-Then look for **OneTouch settings**.
-   Update the _Endpoint/URL_ with the endpoint you created.
+Go to **OneTouch settings** and update the _Endpoint/URL_ with the
+   endpoint you created.
 Something like this:

    `http://[your-ngrok-subdomain].ngrok.io/authy/callback`